-Other statutory information
+29 Other statutory information

-- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company do not have any transactions with companies struck off. - (iii) The Company does not have any charges or satisfaction which is yet to be registered with Registrar of Companies (ROC) beyond the statutory period - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year - (v) (a) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - (b) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries - (vi) The Company has not entered into any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income tax Act, 1961 - (vii) The Company has not granted any loans or advances in the nature of loans to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013) either severally or jointly with any other person that are repayable on demand or without specifying any terms or period of repayment - (viii) The Company has used the borrowings from bank for the specific purpose for which it was taken. - (ix) The Company has not been declared a wilful defaulter by bank, in accordance with the guidelines on wilful defaulters. - (x) The Company has complied with number of layers prescribed under the Companies Act, 2013. - (xi) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year. - (xii) The Company is not required to submit quarterly returns or statements with banks during the current or previous year - The Company has foreign currency payables of INR 0.78 towards travel agent commission which are outstanding for more than three years as on 31 March 2023.
-As per Foreign Exchange Management Act, 1999 and the applicable rules/regulations, in case of any foreign currency dues which are not remitted within a period of three years, approval from Reserve Bank of India (RBI) is required.
-In view of the management, the Company was unable to clear these dues within the time stipulated under law due to financial difficulties encountered by the Hotel Industry on account of COVID-19.
-Subsequent to March 2022, the Hotel Industry has witnessed a position to get the necessary approvals from RBI/ Authorised Dealer (AD) banker, if any, and will not result in imposition of any penalty which will be material to these financial statements.
+- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company does not have any transactions with companies struck off, - (iii) The Company do not have any charges or satisfaction which is yet to be registered with Registrar of Companies (ROC) beyond the statutory period, - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall- - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) Provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (vii) The Company has not entered into any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961 - (viii) The Company has not granted any loans or advances in the nature of loans to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013) either severally or jointly with any other person that are repayable on demand or without specifying any terms or period of repayment. - (ix) The Company has not been declared a willful defaulter by any bank or other lender (as defined under the Companies Act, 2013), in accordance with the guidelines on - (x) The Company has complied with number of layers prescribed under clause (87) of section 2 of the Companies Act, 2013 read with Companies (Restriction on number of - (xi) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year. - (xii) The Company has not revalued its property, plant and equipment during the current or previous year. - 30 As per the MCA Notification dated August 06, 2022, the Central Government has notified the Companies (Accounts) Fourth Amendment Rules, 2022.
+As per the amended rules, the Company is required to maintain a backup of the books of account and other relevant books and papers in electronic mode that should be accessible in India at all times.
+Also, the Company is required to create backup of accounts on servers physically located in India on a daily basis.